VernierST/GDXLib/README.md

 - The deviceName parameter is a combination of the order code and serial number of the Go Direct device, such as `GDX.open("GDX-HD 151000C1”)`
 - The deviceName parameter can also be set as "proximity" to open the nearest Go Direct device that has a threshold rssi signal stronger than -60, such as `GDX.open("proximity")`
 - The `GDX.open()` function has no timeout.
 Therefore, it will pause the program indefinitely until it finds and connects the Go Direct device.
 If your code seems stuck at `GDX.open()` make sure the Go Direct device is turned on and the deviceName parameter is spelled correctly in the code.
 See the Troubleshooting section if you need more help.
-- If you receive a failure with `GDX.open()`, disconnecting and reconnecting the Arduino USB cable usually resets the Arduino Bluetooth so that a second try will succeed.
+- If you receive a failure with `GDX.open()`, disconnecting and reconnecting the Arduino USB cable usually resets the Arduino Bluetooth so that a second try will succeed (no need to re-upload the sketch).
-- If you power the Arduino off while it is in the middle of collecting data via Bluetooth from the Go Direct sensor, and then try to upload a new sketch, this may cause a failure at `GDX.open()`.

  ```
   if (!GDX.open("GDX-HD 151000C1")) {